Xetibo/ReSet-Doc/sections/existing_plugin_functionality/keyboard.typ

 GSettings is a high-level API for application settings and serves as a front end to dconf.
-The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings. dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database @dconf.
+The command line tool gsettings (not to be confused with GSettings) can be used to access the GSettings API @gsettings.
+Another possibility is to use gio, which is a library that provides multiple general purpose functionality such as bindings to the GSettings API among others @gio.
+Because gio is a dependency of gtk4, it is can already be used from the code without any further setup.
+The advantage of using gio instead of gsettings is that it can validate input and log error messages if something doesn't work.
+Another advantage is that gsettings returns a string that needs to be manually parsed with Regex or similar.
+Gio on the other hand returns a Variant object that can be casted into the desired type as long as it's correct.

+Dconf serves as a low-level configuration system for gsettings that stores key-based configuration details in a single compact binary format database
+@dconf.
 Because gsettings is a layer for dconf, the keyboard plugin directly uses dconf for setting the keyboard layouts.
-Combined with the dconf crate, which provides Rust bindings to dconf, the plugin can easily read the keyboard layouts
+Combined with the dconf crate, which provides rust bindings to dconf, the plugin can read the keyboard layouts @dconf_rs.
-@dconf_rs.
 This returns a string that needs to be parsed to get the keyboard layout and variant, which can be done with a simple regex.

 #subsubsubsection("KDE")
 KDE stores its keyboard configurations in a file called kxkbrc.
 This text file